jundalisay/sp/content/en/research/mohammad/quran/sura-011b.md

 <sup>50</sup> To Aad, their brother Hud said:

 {{< l a="Hud" >}}
-“O my people, worship Enki.
+O my people, worship Enki.
 You have no other god besides Him.
 You do nothing but invent lies. <sup>51</sup> I ask you no wage for it.
-My wage lies with Him who originated me. <sup>52</sup> Ask forgiveness from your Lord.
+My wage lies with Him who originated me.

+<sup>52</sup> Ask forgiveness from your Lord.
 He will release the sky pouring down upon you, and will add strength to your strength.
 Do not turn away and be wicked.”
 {{< /l >}}